kuzzleio/kuzzle/doc/2/framework/classes/backend-pipe/properties/index.md

 # BackendPipe

-The `BackendPipe` class handle an application pipes.
+The `BackendPipe` class handles the application pipes.

 It is accessible from the [Backend.pipe](/core/2/framework/classes/backend/properties#pipe) property.